atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

 - Selecting the proper node for our pods is crucial to application performance
 - Node selectors, as the name suggests, can be used to select specific nodes for our pods to run on, but can often be too restrictive.
 They're highly appropriate for production environments, or for pods that can only run on a highly selective set of nodes.
 - Taints are great for repelling pods, but often get overused, and may incidentally lead to too many pending pods.
+In general, they should be used sparingly on worker nodes.
 - Node affinity is a great way to define node preferences, but not necessarily hard requirements for our pods.
-This approach tends to work well in dev/test settings, or for pods that can run on multiple types of nodes.
+This approach tends to work well in dev/test settings, or for pods that can run on multiple cluster nodes.

 There's plenty more to learn about labels, taints, tolerations, affinities and even anti-affinities (which were not covered in this guide).
 Kubernetes provides incredibly vast documentation, and the docs at the bottom of this page were all sources that I consulted while writing this guide.
 I'd highly encourage you to dig into each one further.